 The departure was delayed from the scheduled time.
 It should have been launched at 10 a.m. although finally, due to problems with traffic cuts in the bike sector it had to be delayed.

-Luckily the organization notified us clearly and gave us a free hand to go jogging again and warm up a bit more.
-Something to be thankful for because many times what happens is that you stay waiting "ad eternum".
-It's not that it was cold, but no matter how much we are in the south, February mornings are also fresh.
+Luckily the organization notified us with total clarity and gave us a free hand to return to jog and warm up a little more.
+Something to be thankful for because in many occasions what happens is that you stay waiting "ad eternum".
+Not that it was cold, but as much as we are in the south, February mornings are also cool.

 At 10:24 we officially started the race.
 5 km sprint duathlon, 20 km bike and 2.5 km run again (for those of you less used to run-bike-run).